Hesperian Health Guides

 Are there signs of bleeding ulcers?
 Watch for bloody or black, grainy vomit – like coffee grounds.
 Feces may be bloody or black – like tar or motor oil.
 This is an emergency.
 Get help.

 The gallbladder is a small sac that collects bile, which helps digest fatty foods.
-The gallbladder can become clogged, causing pain that lasts several hours.
+The bile can harden, causing an obstruction in the gallbladder.
+This can cause pain that lasts several hours.
 Gallbladder problems are more common in women 40 years or older, people who are fat, and people with diabetes.
 But any adult can get this problem.

 While these signs can help to identify a gallbladder problem, an ultrasound or x-ray is needed to know for sure.